 Considerations for exercise programming

 It is of utmost importance that clients with any medical history be cleared by their healthcare professional before starting an exercise program.
-If the client has completed physical therapy, you can use the exercises that they have learned during their sessions as a good starting point and base for progression or refer to the NASM Essentials of Corrective Exercise book for recommendations.
+If the client has completed physical therapy, you can use the exercises that they have learned during their sessions as a good starting point and base for progression or refer to the NASM CES Course for recommendations.

 General Strength Training Guidelines for Adults age 65 and older (13, 14)